-For residents who have an MD/PhD or prior extensive research experience and are committed to a career as a physician-scientist, the Department of Psychiatry & Behavioral Sciences offers a designated research track designed to maximize time and development of research interests during residency training.
-Opportunities for participation are available during all four years of training and integrated with resources across the institution.
+For psychiatry residents who are committed to developing careers as physician-scientists, the Department of Psychiatry & Behavioral Sciences offers a Psychiatry Resident Research Program funded by a National Institute of Mental Health R25 grant.
+The research program provides career and research mentoring and maximizes time for research while allowing trainees to complete all ACGME-required clinical rotations.
+Opportunities for participation are available during all four years of training and are integrated with resources across the institution.

 The psychiatry program is affiliated with Northwestern's institutional Physician Scientist Training Program (PSTP), which includes multiple departments (e.g., Internal Medicine, Surgery, Neurology, Urology, Radiology and Pediatrics).
 Participants in our program will be able to interact monthly with participants in these programs and have access to institutional PSTP resources.
 Northwestern is proud to have multiple residency programs participating in PSTP and is dedicated to producing high-caliber physicians to develop academic research careers.

 The program structure enables trainees to complete all ACGME-required clinical rotations while obtaining the specialized training to succeed as a physician-scientist.

 - PGY-1 to PGY-2: During the first two years of residency, trainees identify career and research mentors and create an individualized development plan and research proposal.
 Participants have elective time during PGY-1 (10 percent) and PGY-2 (20 percent) to gain experience and exposure in their area of interest and to develop their plans for the PGY3-4 years.

 - PGY-3: Research residents devote 40-50 percent of their time to research, and their clinical experiences align with their research area of interest.
 The program is flexible so that it may adapt to meet the research needs of the trainee during this year.